 'Winter Horses' was taken in a section of the Great Smoky Mountains National Park called Cades Cove - a place I've photographed in 50 times or more over the years.
-For some context, Cades Cove is a scenic valley inside the park with an 11 mile loop road running through it.
+For some context, Cades Cove is a scenic valley inside the park with an 11-mile loop road running through it.
 It has historic cabins, fence lined roads, some horses and a lot of wildlife.
-For good reason, It's one of the most heavily visited sections of the park and in my experience almost always crowded.
+For good reason, it's one of the most heavily visited sections of the park and in my experience almost always crowded.

 On the way up and several miles in, I noticed I hadn't seen anyone at all since entering the park, not a single car.
 Could I be the only one stupid enough to be here?
 Even in the worst weather, there were always at least some photographers out.
-Well, I was either uniquely stupid or lucky that day because I ended up in Cades Cove in the heaviest snow I'd ever seen there and I was completely alone - it looked like a winter wonderland.
+Well, I was either uniquely stupid or lucky that day because I ended up in Cades Cove in the heaviest snow I'd ever seen there, and I was completely alone - it looked like a winter wonderland.
 To be in such a beautiful and usually crowded place with no distractions is an incredibly rare treat for a photographer.
-I spent the next several hours alone there before reason and fear of getting stranded took over and I headed down.
+I spent the next several hours there before fear of getting stranded took over and I headed out.

 Everything about that day in Cades Cove was special but what impressed me the most was how quiet and still it was.
 Other than the falling snow, absolutely nothing was moving.
 The horses stood perfectly still like statues and the only sound was falling snow hitting the few remaining leaves on the trees.
 Maybe it was the solitude, the silence, or the fact that I recognized the rarity of the day - I'm not a skilled enough writer to do it justice with words.
 I'll just say that it was as close to a perfect day as I've ever had in photography and one that I'll never forget.

 So, that's a little back story to 'Winter Horses'.
 It's one of my favorite images.
 My goal was to compose an image that would convey the stillness of the day - I hope I did.